-- All fifty states and the District of Columbia sponsor at least one type of plan.
 These plans can be flexible, in some cases allowing individuals to open in states of their choosing.
 An account holder may deduct contributions from state income taxes, or qualify for a tax credit.

-- The IRS does not set annual contribution limits for these plans.
 However, federal law does limit 529 balances from running over the expected cost of college expenses.
 In addition, many states have their own contribution limits.
 So it’s important to consider all factors when deciding which state to open an account in.

-- These are flexible plans.
 These plans are flexible in that they can provide an opportunity for parents, other relatives, and even friends to participate.
 Even if the person chooses not to go to a traditional institution of higher education the money is not lost—it can be used for trade or vocational schools as well.
 The beneficiary can also be transferred to someone else who might want to pursue a college education in the future.

 There are two different types of 529 plans.

-- Education savings plans.
 These more flexible plans have the option to be used at any college or university.
 An account owner can start this plan to use for qualified higher education expenses including tuition, room and board, and other school-related fees.

-- Prepaid tuition plans.
 Under these plans, the person who sets up the account can purchase credits at participating institutions—usually public and in-state—for future tuition and fees at current prices.
 It’s sort of like a Forever Stamp: Buy now to lock in current prices for future use.

 Prepaid plans do have limitations: room and board are not considered an eligible expense, they are not widely accepted at every educational institution, and there are no guarantees that the federal governments or states will honor the plans, if say, if the sponsoring school experiences a financial hardship.